nocomplexity/FreeAndOpenMachineLearning/ml-business-use.md

 unemployment and poverty on a large scale.
 History learns that there are good reasons to think that this could lead to disastrous outcomes for our current societies.
-If machine learning research advances without enough research work going on security, safety on privacy, catastrophic accidents are likely to occur.
-Or if we look back at history: Incidents will occur since regulations are always developed afterwards with new technology.
+If machine learning research advances without enough research work for security, safety and privacy, catastrophic accidents are likely to occur.
+Or if we look back at history: Incidents will occur since regulations are always developed afterwards with any new technology.

 With FOSS machine learning capabilities you should be able to take some control over the rapid pace machine learning driven software is hitting our lives.
-So instead of trying to stop developments and use, it is better to steer developments into a positive, safe, human centric direction.
+So instead of trying to stop developments it is more productive to steer developments into a positive, safe, human centric direction.
 So apply machine learning using a decent machine learning architecture were also some critical ethical business questions are addressed.